mcncyo/ubuntu-setup/README.md

-# BBHT
+# ubutu_setup is desgin for hacking

-Bug Bounty Hunting Tools is a script to install the most popular tools used while looking for vulnerabilities for a bug bounty program.
+ubutu setup is a set of scripts to install and configure a complete ubuntu system to be used for hacking.

 # Tools

 - dirsearch